PUBLICATION IN ACCORDANCE WITH ARTICLE 14 OF THE BELGIAN LAW OF 2 MAY 2007 REGARDING THE PUBLICATION OF MAJOR SHAREHOLDINGS (THE "TRANSPARENCY LAW")

 REGULATED INFORMATION

-GHENT, Belgium, 5 February 2018 - Ablynx (NASDAQ:ABLX) today announced, in accordance with Article 14 of the Belgian Law of 2 May 2007 regarding the publication of major shareholdings in issuers whose securities are admitted to trading on a regulated market (the "Transparency Law"), that it received a notification of shareholdings from FMR LLC on 1 February 2018.
+GHENT, Belgium, 6 February 2018 - Ablynx (NASDAQ:ABLX) today announced, in accordance with Article 14 of the Belgian Law of 2 May 2007 regarding the publication of major shareholdings in issuers whose securities are admitted to trading on a regulated market (the "Transparency Law"), that it received a notification of shareholdings from Bank of America Corporation on 2 February 2018.

+Bank of America Corporation notified Ablynx that Merrill Lynch Professional Clearing Corporation, a subsidiary undertaking, has downward crossed the 5% threshold of voting rights of Ablynx held through financial instruments since 30 January 2018.

 - Reason for the notification: acquisition or disposal of financial instruments that are treated as voting securities